Rafquadros22/rq22/PSEUDOCODE.md

 when user selects answer pause quiz and alert if answer is right or wrong.

-if user is worng subtract - 1 from the timer.
+if user is wrong subtract - 2 from the timer.

 if countdown reaches 0 end quiz